symfony/symfony-docs/guides/en/Twig.markdown

         {% render 'HelloBundle:Hello:sidebar' %}
     {% endblock %}

-Of course, you can embed a PHP template in a Twig one very easily, just add the `:php` suffix to the template name:
+To embed a PHP template in a Twig one, add the `:php` suffix to the template
+name:

     [twig]
     {# index.twig #}